ahcdesign/SI507W19FinalProject-QRecipes/README.md

 ## Project Description

-My project "QRecipes" will collect recipes and gather the information and select all the recipes with the shortest duration and at least a vegetable is included in the recipe.
-As a graduate student I would like the option to either meal prep or have a night in to de-stress but not take too long to cook as I still have a lot of work to do.
-The main page of the Flask route will be the Table of Contents leading to two other Flask routes of meal prepping and quick de-stressor meals.
-The project will allow users to look for recipes they can use for themselves to either meal prep or quick de-stressor.
+My project is called "QRecipes" as in Quick Recipes the Flask routes will have provided a list of recipes with a total prep time duration of less than 45 minutes and includes the total ingredients needed along with the direction of the recipes.
+As a Graduate student I would like the option to either meal prep or have a night in to de-stress but not take too long to cook/bake as I still have a lot of work to do.
+The main page of the Flask route will be the "Table of Contents" leading to 2 different Flask routes of providing the list of recipes and another page to allow users to contribute recipes to add to the database.

 ## How to run